zahumenskyduri/netatmo/README.md

 In this example, the display shows:

 - the time of the `getstationdata` API call.
+- the outdoor temperature and trend
 - the indoor temperature and trend
-- the outdoor temperature and trend
+- the indoor pressure and trend
+- the inddor CO2 level
+- the indoor noise value
-- the rain in mm/h
+- the indoor humidity

 <a name="running"></a>